-84. Incapacitation of protector or settlor
+85. Incapacitation of protector or settlor

-- (1) If the settlor becomes incapacitated then the rights or powers (if any) reserved to him shall during his incapacitation be exercisable by the protector (if appointed) or by any other person designated by the trust instrument or appointed for that purpose by the Court declaring or confirming him to be incapacitated. - (2) If the protector becomes incapacitated then the rights or powers (if any) reserved to him shall during his incapacitation be exercisable by the person designated by the trust instrument or appointed for that purpose by the Court declaring or confirming him to be incapacitated. - (3) For the purpose of this Article a person shall be deemed to be incapacitated if declared to be of unsound mind by a court of competent jurisdiction or if declared by two qualified examining physicians to be of unsound mind or physically impaired so as to be unable to act responsibly prudently or effectively and shall be deemed to remain incapacitated until declared otherwise by such court or such physicians. - (4) The trustee may declare in writing a person to be incapacitated during any period in which the trustee is of the opinion that such person is unable freely to exercise his rights or powers or to fulfil his duties or obligations hereunder because of duress or undue influence brought to bear on such person by any other person or persons but the trustee shall not be under any duty to make any inquiries as to whether any person is suffering from duress or undue influence and in any case the trustee shall not be under any duty to make any declaration as aforementioned.
+- (1) If the settlor becomes incapacitated then the rights or powers (if any) reserved to him shall during his incapacitation be exercisable by the protector (if appointed) or by any other person designated by the trust instrument or appointed for that purpose by the Court declaring or confirming him to be incapacitated. - (2) If the protector becomes incapacitated then the rights or powers (if any) reserved to him shall during his incapacitation be exercisable by the person designated by the trust instrument or appointed for that purpose by the Court declaring or confirming him to be incapacitated. - (3) For the purposes of this Article: - (a) a person shall be deemed to be incapacitated if declared to be of unsound mind by a court of competent jurisdiction or if declared by two (2) qualified examining physicians to be of unsound mind or physically impaired so as to be unable to act responsibly prudently or effectively and shall be deemed to remain incapacitated until declared otherwise by such court or such physicians; and - (b) a corporation shall be deemed to be incapacitated if it has been dissolved, or if it is under administration or a petition for its winding up has been presented in any Court and has not been finally determined by the Court. - (4) The trustee may declare in writing a person to be incapacitated during any period in which the trustee is of the opinion that such person is unable freely to exercise his rights or powers or to fulfil his duties or obligations hereunder because of duress or undue influence brought to bear on such person by any other person or persons but the trustee shall not be under any duty to make any inquiries as to whether any person is suffering from duress or undue influence and in any case the trustee shall not be under any duty to make any declaration as aforementioned.